sindresorhus/meow/readme.md

 - `type`: Type of value.
 (Possible values: `string` `boolean` `number`)
 - `alias`: Usually used to define a short flag alias.
 - `default`: Default value when the flag is not specified.
 - `isRequired`: Determine if the flag is required.
+(Default: false)
-	If it's only known at runtime whether the flag is requried or not you can pass a Function instead of a boolean, which based on the given flags and other non-flag arguments should decide if the flag is required.
-	Two arguments are passed to the function.
+	- If it's only known at runtime whether the flag is requried or not, you can pass a `Function` instead of a `boolean`, which based on the given flags and other non-flag arguments, should decide if the flag is required.
+Two arguments are passed to the function:
-	The first argument is the **flags** object, it contains the flags converted to camelCase excluding aliases.
+	- The first argument is the **flags** object, which contains the flags converted to camel-case excluding aliases.
-	The second argument is the **input** string array, it contains the non-flag arguments.
+	- The second argument is the **input** string array, which contains the non-flag arguments.
-	The function should return a Boolean, true if the flag is required, otherwise false.
+	- The function should return a `boolean`, true if the flag is required, otherwise false.
 - `isMultiple`: Indicates a flag can be set multiple times.
 Values are turned into an array.
 (Default: false)

 Example: